The Wizard of Oz (1902 musical): Success on Broadway, 1903 to 1904

-National Touring Companies, 1904 to 1906
+National touring companies, 1904 to 1906

 Starting in August 1904 both the "A" and "2" companies were touring full time, although they did return to New York's Academy of Music at 14th and Irving Place for the Holiday season (November 7 - December 31).
 Company A tended to have week-long engagements in large cities, while Company 2 tended to have 1-3 day engagements in smaller cities and towns.
 As interest in the show slowly began to wane, both companies took an extended summer break from April -September 1905.
 By 1906, two companies were no longer required and Company 2 disbanded on February 28, 1906.
 Montgomery and Stone announced that they were moving on to other work at the end of the season (May 1906).
 Although Company A resumed touring in August, by November the Producer felt the show had run its course and put it up the rights for auction after the November 9, 1906 performance.
 The highest bidder was Hurtig & Seamon.

 Performers changed more frequently during this period, sometimes multiple times in a single season, as shown in the table below.
 In a few cases, the performers names are not yet identified.

-The Final Years, 1906 to 1909
+The final years, 1906 to 1909

 The Hurtig & Seamon show started its tour almost immediately, with the first show starting in New York City on December 9, 1906 at the Yorkville Theater.
 Although little information for this partial season is available, it seems that much of the cast would have been retained due to the limited preparation time (see table).
 One exception was that the role of Dorothy was taken over by Minerva Coverdale.
 The show continued to tour under the new management for another two seasons before finally closing for good in February, 1909.

-The musical was released for stock and regional shows in 1911.
-It was revived as late as 1934, with Charles H. Pinkham in the role of the Scarecrow.